 What Does a Consultation Look Like?

-CETL staff offer consultations related to many facets of teaching, such as pedagogy and methodologies, instructional and curriculum design, educational technologies and media, best practices teaching in different formats, and educator professional development, among other things.
+CIS staff offer consultations related to many facets of teaching, such as pedagogy and methodologies, instructional and curriculum design, educational technologies and media, best practices teaching in different formats, and educator professional development, among other things.

 We provide consultations in various venues and formats to suit your needs and will consider other requests as necessary.
 Examples include: